trapexit/mergerfs/mkdocs/docs/project_comparisons.md

 * [https://stablebit.com](https://stablebit.com)

-DrivePool works only on Windows so not as common an alternative as other Linux solutions.
-If you want to use Windows then DrivePool is a good option.
+DrivePool is a commercial filesystem pooling technology for Windows.
+If you are looking to use Windows then DrivePool is a good option.
 Functionally the two projects work a bit differently.
 DrivePool always writes to the filesystem with the most free space and later rebalances. mergerfs does not currently offer rebalance but chooses a branch at file/directory create